Regulation Updates in Halal Certification Services in Indonesia

 Changes in Indonesia Halal Regulations After Law No. 6 of 2023

 Law No. 6 of 2023, which has been ratified, is an important part of improving halal regulations in Indonesia.
-In its journey, the adjustment of halal regulations in Indonesia has changed four times, namely in Law Number 33 of 2014, Law Number 11 of 2020, Perpu Number 2 of 2022, and most recently, Law Number 6 of 2023, which was passed on March 31, 2023.
+In its journey, the adjustment of halal regulations in Indonesia has changed four times.
+The first change was in Law Number 33 of 2014, followed by Law Number 11 of 2020.
+Then, it was revised again in Perpu Number 2 of 2022.
+The most recent change occurred in Law Number 6 of 2023, which was passed on March 31, 2023.

-There are several fundamental changes in Law Number 6 of 2023, namely the time for assistance in the process of halal products, the existence of a halal product fatwa committee, the determination of product halalness, and the validity period of halal certificates.
+There are several fundamental changes in Law Number 6 of 2023.
+One of them is the time for assistance in the halal product process.
+Another change is the establishment of a halal product fatwa committee.
+The law also regulates the determination of product halalness.
+Lastly, it introduces a new validity period for halal certificates.

 Law Number 6 of 2023 also stipulates the establishment of a fatwa committee for halal products, which was not previously established in Law Number 11 of 2020.
 The fatwa committee for halal products is a team formed and responsible to the Minister of religious affair, consisting of elements of scholars and academics.
 This halal fatwa committee must be created within one year of the law’s passage.